 close here every day on Melrose, so some or all of the places listed above could be gone by the time you read this.)

 An offbranch of Melrose Avenue

-is called Melrose Place, a three-block long street that contains
+is called Melrose Place (yes, just like the TV show), a three-block long street that contains

 numerous fine antique stores.
 It lies to the north of western Melrose Avenue,